 Contracts are commonplace in our daily lives.
 Contracts can be flexible, very complex, or as simple as an exchange of two promises.
-The promise can be very simple, such as mowing the lawn, or selling a lawnmower.
-For there to be a contract there must be consideration.
+The promise can be very simple, such as mowing the lawn or selling a lawnmower.
+For there to be a contract there must be a consideration.
 Consideration is a formal way of saying “something with value or perceived value.”
 The consideration can be the promise to perform a service or provide a good.
 Some contracts are an exchange of promises.

 In Virginia, as in most states, contracts can also come in many different forms.
 For example, you can have a valid and enforceable oral contract or written contract.
-To give contracts even more flexibility, Virginia contracts can be express, such as a detailed written agreement, or implied, where the customary practices, relationship, and the actions of the parties are evidence of an implied contract between them.
+To give contracts even more flexibility, Virginia contracts can be express, such as a detailed written agreement, or implied, where the customary practices, relationship, and actions of the parties are evidence of an implied contract between them.

 It is important to keep in mind that although contracts can come in various shapes and sizes, the form of the agreement can impact the rights of the parties.
 For example, because of a doctrine known as the statute of frauds, as well as some other Virginia statutes, many Virginia contracts must be in writing to be valid and enforceable.
 As a result, it is always important to work with a skilled and experienced contract lawyer who can help navigate you or your business through the complexities of contract law.